ucl-arc-tre/portal/README.md

 ## 🏗️ Development

 Contributions are very welcome.
-Suggested steps:
+To suggest a change please:

 - Fork this repository and create a branch.
 - Run `pre-commit install` to install [pre-commit](https://pre-commit.com/).